How to write a business plan if you want to start a new business?

 • It should include details about customers.
 For example, what age group or demographics do you anticipate will be likely to become one of your customers?
 More importantly, you need to outline why those individuals would likely buy your goods or services.

 • You should also include a section in your business plan about how much money your company will make.
 To secure funding, you will be required to adequately explain your income expectations so that you can illustrate a positive return on investment (ROI).
-The effective way to do that is to add in a cash flow forecast.
+The effective way to do that is to add a cash flow forecast.

 To create a cash flow forecast, you will need to record: